Study Away Courses from Previous Years

 ART 307: Travel Photography

-Description: A spring 2016 studio art course featuring on-location photography with the option of European travel in mid-May.
-The photography fieldwork takes advantage of VWU’s great location with travel to the Virginia Beach resort area, N.C.
+Description: This studio art course features on-location photography with travel.
+The highlight of the course is international travel.
+Past destinations include New Zealand, London, Paris, and Amsterdam.
+Photography fieldwork also takes advantage of VWU’s great location with travel to the Virginia Beach resort area, N.C.
 Outer Banks, and Colonial Williamsburg.
 Students create photo essays, learn advanced features of digital cameras, and use Adobe Photoshop and Light room to edit images.
-The optional travel to London, Paris, and Amsterdam takes place from May 16-25.

 BIO/EES 375: Topics in Tropical Biology